 What is Regularise?

 Regularise is a campaign whose primary goal is to obtain rights for undocumented migrants who are already living in the United Kingdom.
 This is so they may work, marry, and access housing, healthcare and other services that are currently denied to them.
-This is so they may live without fear of being detained or deported, and without danger of being exploited & discriminated against due to not having any status.
+This is so they may live without fear of being detained or forcibly removed (or deported), and without danger of being exploited & discriminated against due to not having regularised immigration status.

 What do we want?

 Regularise would like the UK government to implement a regularisation scheme for all migrants currently in the UK, regardless of status, and for undocumented migrants who have lived in the UK for at least 5 years to be settled permanently.
 This must include people who have overstayed their visas, people who have never applied for asylum or visas, asylum seekers with active applications, and those who had their asylum claims and other visas refused or rejected but have been living in the UK regardless of their status.

 Regularising undocumented migrants will grant these marginalised members of British society some fundamental human rights, and will mean that they can live with dignity and participate in society fully and freely.
 Regularising undocumented migrants will ensure that they gain a safe, lawful and defined route to settlement in the UK.